-- 6.1 Civilization cards represent 39 important aspects of civilization.
+- 6.1 Civilization cards represent 51 important aspects of civilization.
 There are five groups of civilization cards, each identified by its own color and symbolic shape.
 Some cards belong to two groups.
-The groups are: Arts (blue triangle), Crafts (orange square), Sciences (green circle), Civics (red hexagon), and Religion (yellow -star). - 6.2 Where the attributes of civilization cards create exceptions to a general rule, these exceptions are set out in italics.
-The attributes of the various civilization cards are summarized on their reverse side.
+The groups are: Arts (blue triangle), Crafts (orange square), Sciences (green circle), Civics (red hexagon), and Religion (yellow -star). - 6.2 The attributes of the various civilization cards are summarized on their reverse side.